Parallel-in-Time Nonlinear Optimal Control via GPU-native Sequential Convex Programming

-The proposed solver is both massively parallel and amenable to hard constraints extend beyond standard point-to-point planning.
-Specifically, data-driven control policies (e.g., reinforcement learning) require massive datasets of expert demonstrations \cite{doi:10.1126/scirobotics.adi6421}.
-Generating these datasets using CPU-based solvers can take days or weeks \cite{carius2020mpc, levine2013guided}.
-Our GPU-native solver can batch-process distinct optimization problems simultaneously, reducing data generation time.
-Additionally, safe autonomy often requires accounting for model uncertainty and disturbances.
-Approaches like tube-based \ac{mpc} or scenario optimization require solving for a bundle of trajectories corresponding to different uncertainty realizations \cite{campi2009scenario, mesbah2016stochastic}.
-Our framework naturally supports this ``ensemble solving,'' allowing a robot to optimize a nominal plan while simultaneously ensuring feasibility under hundreds of perturbed scenarios significantly faster than traditional sequential methods.
+To address this gap, this paper presents \textit{ucenter}, a GPU-native \ac{scp}--\ac{admm} framework for nonlinear path-constrained optimal control (see \cref{fig:method_overview}).
+Instead of relying on global sparse \ac{kkt} systems at each \ac{scp} iteration, \textit{ucenter} exploits time-node parallelism through consensus-based operator splitting \cite{boyd2011distributed,odonoghue2013splitting,morgan2016model}.
+The trajectory is decoupled into local node variables linked by dynamic consistency constraints.
+The resulting \ac{admm} scheme consists of independent dense solves per timestep, closed-form dynamic consistency updates, and analytical projections for state and control constraints.
+By executing these operations, alongside linearization and trajectory updates, concurrently on the GPU, the framework keeps the entire optimization loop on the device and minimizes CPU-GPU synchronization.

-In summary, the main contributions of this paper are as follows: \begin{enumerate} \item We present \textit{ucenter}, a fully GPU-native \ac{scp} trajectory optimization framework for nonlinear path-constrained optimal control.
-By executing the entire algorithmic loop strictly on the GPU, this design minimizes CPU-GPU synchronization overhead, delivers high GPU throughput (exceeding 96\% active utilization), and reduces energy consumption.
+These highly parallel computational primitives extend seamlessly beyond single-trajectory planning.
+Because the framework exposes generic operator-splitting structures, it can be readily specialized to multi-trajectory optimal control settings.
+For instance, batched trajectory optimization can rapidly generate large collections of expert demonstrations for data-driven policies \cite{izzo2024optimality}, overcoming the computational bottleneck of repeated CPU-based solves \cite{carius2020mpc,levine2013guided}.
+Similarly, scenario-based robust or stochastic \ac{mpc} can be formulated over an ensemble of trajectories representing different uncertainty realizations \cite{campi2009scenario,mesbah2016stochastic}.
+In these scenario-coupled problems, consensus constraints efficiently enforce shared decision variables, such as the initial physical control action. \textit{ucenter} provides a unified architecture for a wide range of optimal control tasks, including single-trajectory planning, batched Monte Carlo generation, and scenario-based \ac{mpc}.

-\item We reformulate each \ac{scp} subproblem via \ac{admm}-based time splitting so that each iteration consists of independent per-time-step dense solves, closed-form updates for dynamic consistency, and projection steps for state and control constraints, avoiding global sparse \ac{kkt} factorizations and Riccati-style recursions.
+In summary, the main contributions of this paper are as follows: \begin{enumerate} \item We present \textit{ucenter}, a GPU-native \ac{scp} framework for nonlinear path-constrained optimal control.
+The implementation keeps linearization, subproblem solves, and trajectory updates resident on the GPU, reducing CPU--GPU synchronization and supporting high-throughput execution on embedded hardware.